nateforsyth/nateforsyth.github.io/_posts/2019-04-06-building-shared-library-spfx-projects-and-shared-libraries-part-3.md

 ## phew, this has been another long post.

 I'll save the build, bundling and usage for another post.
 Check back later :)

+Want to read more?
+Clicky -> [CI Pipeline and npm package - SPFx projects and Shared Libraries - May the 4th be with you ;)](https://dreamsof.dev/2019-05-04-building-shared-library-spfx-projects-and-shared-libraries-part-4/)